pranay-sharma793/DatabaseUI/ReadMe.md

 # Bonus Project

 ## Installation and Execution

-1. Download and unzip the folder ‘550_Bonus_G01393761’ to your preferred location.
-2. Open your preferred Integrated Development Environment (IDE) such as IntelliJ, Eclipse, VsStudio, etc.
-3. This is a Java Spring Boot project, ensure that you have Java Development Kit (JDK) installed and all path variables set up.
-If you need help with this, refer to the official documentation on **[https://docs.oracle.com/cd/E19182-01/821-0917/inst_jdk_javahome_t/index.html](https://docs.oracle.com/cd/E19182-01/821-0917/inst_jdk_javahome_t/index.html)**.
-4. To start the application, locate and run the ‘Application.java’ file in the ‘src/main/java/com/bonusproject/’ directory using your IDE.
-5. Once the application has successfully started, open your web browser and go to ‘**[http://localhost:8080/](http://localhost:8080/)**’.
-You can confirm that the application has started when the Run console prints: “com.bonusproject.Application : Started Application in { } seconds (JVM running for 2.486)”

 ## Background

 - This is a software project written in Java using the Spring Boot framework.
 It allows users to interact with a pre-defined list of tables and views and execute Create, Read, Update, and Delete (CRUD) queries.